 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-There must be at least three core program faculty members, including the program director.
-(Core) - 2.10.c.
-For programs with four or more fellows, a ratio of at least one faculty member to one fellow must be maintained.
+The program must maintain a ratio of at least one core faculty member to each fellow appointed to the program.
 (Core) - 2.11.
 Program Coordinator

-There must be a program coordinator.
+There must be administrative support for program coordination.
 (Core) - 2.11.a.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - 2.11.b.
-The program coordinator(s) must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-Additional administrative support must be provided based on the program size as follows: (Core)
+The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+(Core)